 Did you conduct research?

-DSHS staff conducted a literature review to evaluate current thinking around case management, interviewed six states and Texas Part A to understand their case management systems, and visited case management sites to determine a baseline for current activities.
-Information gathered from this project phase is complied in the
+DSHS staff conducted a literature review to evaluate current thinking around case management.
+They interviewed six states and Texas Part A to understand their case management systems.
+They also visited case management sites to determine a baseline for current activities.
+You can find a compilation of information gathered from this project phase in the Texas HIV Case Management Project report.

 Did the workgroup talk with stakeholders?